recart/career/test-assignments/frontend-react-assignment/README.md

 The goal of this exercise is to test your front-end development skills on a pre-defined project.

 Don't stress if you can't get every part done -- spend a maximum of 5 hours on this assignment.
-We'll discuss your solution in person so you'll get a chance to tell us what else you wanted to add and how you planned to implement those.
+Feel free to add comments or README notes to help us understand your thinking and decisions.
+If we like your code overall, we'll discuss the solution in person too so you'll get a chance to tell us what else you wanted to add and how you planned to implement those.

 The main objective is that the code you submit is well-structured and covered with unit tests.